Dennis Miller: Political views

-Although in his early years of fame it was perceived he was a staunch liberal and an outspoken critic of Republicans, in recent years Miller has become known for his neoconservative political opinions.
+Although in his early years of fame he was perceived as staunch liberal and an outspoken critic of Republicans, in recent years Miller has become known for his neoconservative political opinions.

-He was a regular political commentator on Fox News's The O'Reilly Factor in a segment called "Miller Time", and previously appeared on the network's Hannity & Colmes in a segment called "Real Free Speech."

 Early outlook

 When asked if his political outlook was a result of early influence by his parents, Miller told a reporter "I didn't know my dad—he moved out early.
 And my mom's politics were kind of hardscrabble.
 She didn't think about Democrats or Republicans.
 She thought about who made sense.
 I've been both in my life.
 Somebody can say they don't understand why somebody drifts.
 But I've always found people who drift interesting, 'cause it shows me the game's not stagnant in their own head.
 They're thinking."

-During the late 1980s and continuing through the 1990s, Miller was generally perceived as a cynic on the left, eager to bash conservative Republicans.

-The perception that Miller was a member of the political left did not change much, even when Miller told USA Today in 1995: "I might be profane and opinionated, but underneath all that are some pretty conservative feelings.
+In 1995, Miller told USA Today: "I might be profane and opinionated, but underneath all that are some pretty conservative feelings.
 On most issues, between Clinton and Newt Gingrich, I'd choose Newt in a second, even though he is a bit too exclusionary."
 Miller also declared himself a "conservative libertarian" in a 1996 Playboy interview.

 Miller later told American Enterprise that one of the reasons he became more conservative was due to liberal critiques of Mayor Rudy Giuliani's approach to fighting crime in New York City, which began around 1994.
 "When I kept hearing liberals equating Giuliani with Hitler—that's when I really left the reservation.
 Even before 9/11, I'd travel to New York and say, 'Wow, this city certainly seems to be running better.
 Giuliani is the kind of leader I admire.
 When it's five below zero and you arrest somebody to get him inside off the street—that's not something Hitler would do.
 It made me realize that I was with the wrong group if that's what Hitler looked like to them."